Course Schedule

 Due:

 Build mobile UI using React Native and Expo.
 Connect mobile app to backend API.
-SDLC concept: platform considerations and mobile-specific patterns.
+Introduce AI coding assistants and best practices for using them in software development.
+SDLC concepts: platform considerations, mobile-specific patterns, and modern development tooling.

 Slides / Activities